Pεrε language

+Pɛrɛ or Mbre is a moribund language of the Ivory Coast.

-Mbre or Pere, known as Pεrε among themselves and as Bεrε by the locally dominant Koro, also spelled Pre and Bre, is an moribund language of the Ivory Coast.
+It is known as Pɛrɛ [also rendered Prɛ] by its speakers and as Bɛrɛ [also rendered Brɛ] by the locally dominant Koro people.

-It was first described in an unpublished manuscript by Denis Creissels.
+Pɛrɛ was first described in an unpublished manuscript by Denis Creissels.
 A grammar, dictionary and texts have been published by Jeffrey Heath and Brahima Tioté.

 Sociolinguistic situation

-Pere is spoken in the village of Bondosso – and marginally in Niantibo – not far from the city of Bouaké, Ivory Coast.
+Pɛrɛ is spoken in the village of Bondosso – and marginally in Niantibo – not far from the city of Bouaké, Ivory Coast.
 Until recently it was also spoken in the village of Kouakoudougou.
 The speakers are a numu (blacksmith) caste among the Mande.

 It had 30 active speakers in 2019 out of an ethnic population that was 700 in the year 2000.

 Speakers are shifting to the neighbouring Manding language Koro, and the language has large numbers of Manding loanwords.

 Classification

-Mbre does not appear to belong to any of the traditional branches of the Niger–Congo language family.
-It doesn't have the verb extensions or noun classes characteristic of the Atlantic–Congo languages.
+Pɛrɛ does not appear to belong to any of the traditional branches of the Niger–Congo language family.
+It does not have the verb extensions or noun classes characteristic of the Atlantic–Congo languages.
 Roger Blench suspects it may form its own branch, though perhaps not far from the Kwa languages.